 Ray Gaines (Dwayne Johnson) is a fearless rescue-chopper pilot, introduced to us in the process of saving a girl trapped in a car stuck on a vertical cliff face by roping down from a helicopter on the verge of engine failure inside a narrow ravine.
 All in a day’s work for The Rock.

 Ray is set to pick up his daughter Blake (the impossibly beautiful Alexandra Daddario) from ex-wife Emma (Carla Gugino) when a massive earthquake destroys the Hoover Dam, forcing Ray to cancel the father-daughter trip to San Francisco.
-Leaning that Emma is about to move in with new boyfriend, building tycoon Daniel (Ioan Gruffud), does nothing to brighten Ray’s mood.
+Learning that Emma is about to move in with her new boyfriend, building tycoon Daniel (Ioan Gruffud), does nothing to brighten Ray’s mood.

-The Hoover Dam collapse serves as proof that an earthquake prediction model developed by Dr. Lawrence Hayes (Paul Giamatti) at Cal-Tech actually works.
+The Hoover Dam collapse serves as proof that an earthquake prediction model developed by Dr. Lawrence Hayes (Paul Giamatti) at Cal-Tech works.
 And it is being put to the test immediately, as readings indicate that the entire San Andreas fault is about to let the big one rip.

 Emma is having lunch at a roof-top restaurant as Los Angeles is hit by a 9.1 quake.
 Ray, about to check in for duty, instead steers his helicopter towards downtown L.A. to rescue her from the top of the crumbling building.

 The resourceful Blake finds a way to get in touch with Ray and Emma, who immediately head for San Francisco – but just as they arrive, the city is shaken by what turns out to be the biggest recorded quake in history, a 9.6 humdinger.
-That in turns triggers a tsunami that drowns the stricken city.
+That in turn triggers a tsunami that drowns the stricken city.
 Ray and Emma miraculously manage to survive.
 Now they just have to try and find Blake somewhere in the chaos – if she even is alive…

 I enjoyed San Andreas for it’s more or less incessant action and lovingly crafted scenes of collapsing infrastructure.
 The special effects overall are very good, though the visuals frequently made me think of Roland Emmerich’s 2012.
 Which is perhaps inevitable given the theme and location.